jhuber6/doomgeneric/README.md

 To try it you will need a WAD file (game data).
 If you don't own the game, shareware version is freely available (doom1.wad).

-This implementation currently only works on AMD GPUs, support for NVIDIA will require a port of the facilities in the loader.
-This is also really hacky and will likely change in the future.
+This implementation works on NVIDIA as well as AMDGPU.
+Do use the NVIDIA implementation perform the same steps but with the `nvptx` loader and make target.

 # requirements